mrpmorris/WalkThrough-AzureActiveDirectoryMultiTenant/README.md

 authenticated using Azure Active Directory.
 The user doesn't need to be in *your* directory, just *some* directory.

+Note that this doesn't restrict who can access your application, nor what they can do once they've signed in.
+It just ensures you know the person using your application has gone through the necessary sign-in process on Azure Active Directory.

 ## Creating your Active Directory
 ### Enable Active Directory as a resource provider
 1. Sign into https://portal.azure.com